Etruscan language: Votives

 Bronze plaque (300–100 BC) with dedication to Culsans.
-Inscribed right-to-left (with mirrored glyphs) is 𐌂𐌖𐌋𐌑𐌀𐌍𐌑⁚𐌄⁚𐌐𐌓𐌄𐌈𐌍𐌔𐌀 (culśanś:e:preθnsa).
+Inscribed right-to-left is 𐌂𐌖𐌋𐌑𐌀𐌍𐌑⁚𐌄⁚𐌐𐌓𐌄𐌈𐌍𐌔𐌀 (culśanś:e:preθnsa).

 One example of an early (pre-fifth century BC) votive inscription is on a bucchero oinochoe (wine vase): ṃiṇi mulvaṇịce venalia ṡlarinaṡ. en mipi kapi ṃi(r) ṇuṇai = "Venalia Ṡlarinaṡ gave me.
 Do not touch me (?), I (am) nunai (an offering?)."
 This seems to be a rare case from this early period of a female (Venalia) dedicating the votive.

 Mirrors

 A speculum (Latin; the Etruscan word is malena or malstria) is a circular or oval hand-mirror used predominantly by Etruscan women.
 Specula were cast in bronze as one piece with a tang which was fitted into a wooden, bone, or ivory handle.
 The reflecting surface was created by polishing the flat side.
 A higher percentage of tin in the mirror improved its ability to reflect.
 The other side was convex and featured intaglio or cameo scenes from mythology.
 The piece was generally ornate.

 About 2,300 specula are known from collections all over the world.
 As they were popular plunderables, the provenance of only a minority is known.
 An estimated time window is 530–100 BC.
 Most probably came from tombs.
 Many bear inscriptions naming the persons depicted in the scenes, so they are often called picture bilinguals.
 In 1979, Massimo Pallottino, then president of the Istituto di Studi Etruschi ed Italici, initiated the Committee of the Corpus Speculorum Etruscanorum, which resolved to publish all the specula and set editorial standards for doing so.
 Since then, the committee has grown, acquiring local committees and representatives from most institutions owning Etruscan mirror collections.
 Each collection is published in its own fascicle by diverse Etruscan scholars.